tareq1988/wp-recaptcha-integration/readme.txt

 Too bad.
 You will have to ask somebody with either FTP or database access to do one of the above for you.

+= Privacy: Will the captcha send the visitors IP address to google? =

+Yes and no. The captcha verification process, comming into effect after the user has solved the challenge does not require the disclosure of the visitors IP address, so it is omitted.

+But everything related to the displaying of the captcha widget like the challenge image, the JavaScripts and so on is loaded directly from Google and is very likely to be logged, evaluated and stored forever.

+In other words: Google knows which (recaptcha protected) website is accessed from which IP.

+If that's an issue for you, you should rather use a self hosted solution.

 = Will you support plugin XYZ? =